 Conclusion

-ALl in all this project has been an interesting experience, unlike most of my Github projects it was very quick and the scope was well contained.
-Although I didn’t outline the features I wanted formally before or during build, as I was scratching my own itch I had a pretty good idea of what I wanted.
-I believe my previous projects, particularly CMD Resume helped influence the way I approached this projects scope.
-Didn’t want to get burnt twice.
-I got to play with VueJS and TypeScript, something which I had been meaning to do for years.
-I wish I had some words of wisdom on how to get started but for me I just pushed myself to get in done in a confined period of time and surprised myself.
+All in all, this project has been an interesting experience.
+Unlike most of my Github projects, it was very quick and the scope was well contained.
+Although I didn’t outline the features I wanted formally before or during the build, since I was scratching my own itch, I had a pretty good idea of what I wanted.
+I believe my previous projects, particularly CMD Resume, helped influence the way I approached this project’s scope.
+I didn’t want to get burned twice.
+I got to play with VueJS and TypeScript, something I had been meaning to do for years.
+I wish I had some words of wisdom on how to get started, but for me, I just pushed myself to get it done in a confined period of time and surprised myself.

 Now onto my next project!